-- 1.1 Aeronautical radio stations provide analogue voice and data link communications with aircraft stations operating in the Aeronautical Mobile (R) Service Very High Frequency (VHF) allocation 117.975 MHz to 137.000 MHz. - 1.2 Aeronautical radio station equipment may comprise fixed, stationary, vehicle, portable and hand held equipment consisting of transmitters, receivers and transceivers and are subject to Air Navigation Order 2009 (as amended) (ANO) Article 205 Approval, Wireless Telegraphy (WT) Act Aeronautical Licensing and the Radio and Telecommunications Terminal Equipment Directive (R&TTED) 1999/5/EC which applies to all radio communication equipment.
+Aeronautical radio stations provide analogue voice and data link communications with aircraft stations operating in the Aeronautical Mobile (R) Service Very High Frequency (VHF) allocation 117.975 MHz to 137.000 MHz.

+Aeronautical radio station equipment may comprise fixed, stationary, vehicle, portable and hand held equipment consisting of transmitters, receivers and transceivers and are subject to Air Navigation Order 2016 (ANO) Article 205 Approval, Wireless Telegraphy (WT) Act Aeronautical Licensing and the Radio and Telecommunications Terminal Equipment Directive (R&TTED) 1999/5/EC which applies to all radio communication equipment.

-2 Wireless Telegraphy (WT) Act Aeronautical Licence Holder
+Wireless Telegraphy (WT) Act aeronautical licence holder

-- 2.1 The WT Act Licensee is responsible for ensuring that all individuals using the radio are in possession of an appropriate Radio Operator's Certificate of Competence (ROCC) where required (even when under training), and are competent in both the operation of the equipment and local procedures. - 2.2 The WT Act Licensee shall provide written authorisations to each radio operator when their competence in the operation of the equipment and local procedures has been demonstrated.
+The WT Act Licensee is responsible for ensuring that all individuals using the radio are in possession of an appropriate Radio Operator's Certificate of Competence (ROCC) where required (even when under training), and are competent in both the operation of the equipment and local procedures.

+The WT Act Licensee shall provide written authorisations to each radio operator when their competence in the operation of the equipment and local procedures has been demonstrated.
 This may be achieved by the use of the reverse side of the Air Ground Communication Service (AGCS) and Offshore Communication Service (OCS) ROCC which has been designed for this purpose.
 The WT Act Licensee shall cancel any written authorisations when the radio operator is no longer required to operate at that aeronautical radio station.

-3 Air Navigation Order 2009 (as amended) Article 205 Approvals
+Air Navigation Order 2016 (ANO) Article 205 approvals

-- 3.1 Applications for ANO Article 205 Approvals are managed by either the relevant Air Traffic Standards Department (ATSD) Regional Office for aeronautical radio stations at which AGCS is provided, or centrally in ATSD where Aeronautical Radio Stations provide OCS, Operational Control (OPC) and Recreational Aviation aeronautical information. - 3.2 CAP 670 Air Traffic Services Safety Requirements (www.caa.co.uk/CAP670), Part C, Section 1, COM 02 VHF Aeronautical Radio Stations, applies to those Aeronautical Radio Stations providing Air Traffic Services and AGCS. - 3.3 The person or representative of the organisation to whom an ANO Article 205 Approval has been issued shall ensure that anyone who operates the associated aeronautical radio stations have read the conditions and notes which may be included with the approval and understood their responsibilities for complying with them.
+Applications for ANO Article 205 approvals for aeronautical radio stations intended to provide AGCS are obtained from the appropriate Regional Office in which the service will be provided.
+For those aeronautical radio stations intended to provide OCS, Operational Control (OPC) and Recreational Aviation aeronautical information, ANO Article 205 approvals should be obtained from Aviation House, Gatwick.

+CAP 670 Air Traffic Services Safety Requirements (www.caa.co.uk/CAP670), Part C, Section 1, COM 02 VHF Aeronautical Radio Stations, applies to those Aeronautical Radio Stations providing Air Traffic Services and AGCS.

+The person or representative of the organisation to whom an ANO Article 205 Approval has been issued shall ensure that anyone who operates the associated aeronautical radio stations have read the conditions and notes which may be included with the approval and understood their responsibilities for complying with them.

-4.1 Aeronautical radio station operators shall identify their transmissions by using the call signs on the Civil Aviation Authority (CAA) ANO Approvals and Ofcom WT Act Aeronautical Licences.
+Aeronautical radio station operators shall identify their transmissions by using the call signs on the Civil Aviation Authority (CAA) ANO Approvals and Ofcom WT Act Aeronautical Licences.
 Call signs commonly comprise the geographical location followed by a suffix to enable pilots easily to identify the type of service they are receiving.

-- 4.2 Further information about the levels of service that may be provided and procedures for identification of the station can be found in CAP 413 Radiotelephony Manual. - 4.3 Radio station operators are reminded that it is an offence under ANO Article 175 to use a call sign and/or suffix for a purpose other than that for which it has been notified.
+Further information about the levels of service that may be provided and procedures for identification of the station can be found in CAP 413 Radiotelephony Manual.

+Radio station operators are reminded that it is an offence under ANO Article 186 to use a call sign and/or suffix for a purpose other than that for which it has been notified.